 Making new friends through your gardening efforts can lead to people who understand how difficult it was to grow that perfect melon.
-Or those that can relate firsthand the difficulties of growing the simple carrot, which isn’t always that easy.
+Or those that can relate firsthand to the difficulties of growing the simple carrot, which isn’t always that easy.
 A dedicated gardening friend could celebrate or empathize with you and offer that sense of understanding you crave.

-Sharing plants from the garden and the stories attached to them is a great way to make new life-long friendships.
+Sharing plants from the garden and the stories attached to them is a great way to make new, life-long friendships.

 How to Make Friends with Gardening

 There are various ways to share plants or gardening stories to make new friends.
 In this day of social media, discussion sites and Facebook pages with some type of gardening as the primary topic abound.
 Find a couple of groups that deal with your interests and post your availability there.
 It is possible to meet local people this way, maybe new gardening friends.

 Here are some ideas that can spark some conversation and get the ball rolling:

 - Get help with thinning out your beds.
 Plant division provides room for your plants to continue growing and gives you extras to share.
 Invite other nearby gardeners to come and help while giving them plenty to take home.

 - Share cuttings.
 If you’ve recently done some pruning and don’t want to waste those great cuttings (or even suckers), offer them to others.
 If you’re interested to see how quickly they will root and take hold, plant them.
 There is usually someone that will take them off your hands.